jean-smaug/redux-to-rtk/deck.md

 ---

-## REX perso sur RTK
+## Personnal feedback on RTK

-- RTK facilite l'**usage** de Redux
+- Makes **usage** easier
-- N'est pas un **outil** miracle
+- It's **not a magic tool** that will solve everything
-- Abstrait la complexité
+- Add a level of abstraction
-- Mieux architecturer son store
+- Helps in store architecture
-- Suivre les bonnes pratiques
+- Facilitate good practices

 ---

-## Des questions ?
+## Any questions ?

-(si je n'ai pas dépassé le temps imparti)
+(if we have time 😇)